JuanBenitez97/Simple-REST-API-with-Deno/README.md

 * Remove a dog from the list
 * Update a dog age

-To run the server you just need to run the command: `deno run --allow-env --allow-net app.ts`
+To run the server you just need to install deno and run the command: `deno run --allow-env --allow-net app.ts`

 Endpoits:
 * `GET /dogs`